infiniteregrets/QiskitBot/README.md

 ## Architecture of the sandbox (running untrusted code)
 ### Goal
-Spawn a container per user inside a docker container, providing an isolated environment to run untrusted code.
+Spawn a container per user inside a container launched by docker, providing an isolated environment to run untrusted code.
 Save the state of the user using [CRIU](https://criu.org/Main_Page) (checkpoint and restore).

 Checkpointing and restoring is easy with Podman:
 ```